Frug/AJAX-Chat/readme.md

 AJAX stands for "Asynchronous JavaScript and XML".
 The AJAX Chat clients (the user browsers) use JavaScript to query the web server for updates.
-Instead of delivering a complete HTML page only updated data is send in XML format.
+Instead of delivering a complete HTML page only updated data is sent in XML format.

 By using JavaScript the chat page can be updated without having to reload the whole page.

 Requirements